 The Pashtuns (also known as Afghan and Pathan) are an ethnic group with populations in Afghanistan and Pakistan.
 They are generally classified as Eastern Iranian who use Pashto language and follow Pashtunwali, which is a traditional set of ethics guiding individual and communal conduct1.
 Passing through a transition, Pashtun was a pastoralist community moving with their livestock round the year following clouds and foliage.
 Still almost half of the population of the Pashtuns are either pastoralists (Afghan Kuchi), agro-pastoralists, or small scaled farmers.

-They are inhabitants of historical land (the Arya Warsha2) of Central Asia fortified with rich livestock keeping culture.
+They are inhabitants of the historical land (the Arya Warsha2) of Central Asia fortified with rich livestock keeping culture.
 They have their own culture/way of wearing, food production, processing & conservation and cooking etc. They are the custodian of nature and traditions of war and peace.

 This article is about their unique and special food item, the dry lamb meat; called as Persenda.
 Sometimes this phenomenon is confused with the Landi (which is actually the process of making Persenda).